philbooth/bfj/README.md

 * `bfj.events.error`
   indicates that
-  a syntax error
-  has occurred.
+  an error has occurred.
+  The error may be due to
+  invalid syntax on the incoming stream or caught from one of the event handlers in user code.
   The listener
   will be passed
   the `Error` instance